LearnersGuild/guide/GLOSSARY.md

-## Apprentice

-The apprentice stage is the first stage of learning a craft.
-Learners admitted to a chapter begin their journey as an apprentice.
-Apprentices are paid an optional minimal stipend and their primary responsibility is to advance the learning of everyone, including themselves.

 ## Chapter

 Chapters are the centers of learning within Learners Guild.
 They are communities of practice designed for intensive, deliberate learning and growth.